 The group manages its capital to ensure that entities in the group will be able to continue as a going concern.
 The capital structure of the group consists of equity and current and non-current interest-bearing liabilities.
 The group is not subject to any externally imposed capital requirements apart from the requirements according to national laws and regulations for limited liability companies.
 In September 2019, the Company's subsidiary, Ensurge Micropower, Inc. closed an equipment term loan facility with Utica Leaseco, LLC ("Utica") for USD 13.2 million secured by select fixed assets (see Note 11).
 The terms of the Master Lease Agreement and subsequent amendments are detailed in Note 22.
-The outstanding balance at 31 December 2023 is USD 6.8 million.
+The outstanding balance at 31 December 2024 is USD 5.5 million.
+In October 2024, the Company's subsidiary, Ensurge Micropower, Inc. entered into an equipment lease agreement with Gekko Financial LLC.
+The outstanding balance at 31 December 2024 is USD 96 thousand.